mellor-lab/bristol-neuroscience-data-guide/documentation/Repository Management with GIN Client.md

 ```
 gin get-content <absolute or relative path to file or folder>
 ```
+This action will fail in instances when you make changes to your local files that were never uploaded onto a remote repository.
+[Upload local changes](doc-gin-client-update-repo) first before pulling any content from remote repositories.

 (doc-gin-client-sync-repos)=
 ## Synchronise Local and Remote Repositories
 Repository synchronisation performs download and upload actions simultaneously.
 Any local changes are uploaded onto the remote repository if they are not yet tracked by the remote repository.
 The reverse is also true: remote changes are downloaded onto the local repository if the local repository is not up to date with the remote repository.
-However, if the same files are being edited on both local and remote instances of the repository, you would have to issue the `upload` command in order to register these changes with the remote repository before you can synchronise the two repositoriesn (see [upload files section](doc-gin-client-update-repo)).
+However, if the same files are being edited on both local and remote instances of the repository, you would have to issue the `upload` command in order to register these changes with the remote repository before you can synchronise the two repositories (see [upload files section](doc-gin-client-update-repo)).
 In order to synchronise repositories, in the terminal type
 ```
 gin sync --content
 ```